Enumerative and planar combinatorics of trivariate monomial resolutions: Preliminaries

 \begin{thm}[\cite{emo20}, Theorem 3.7] The canonical sylvan homomorphism $D^{\aa \bb}: \widetilde{C}_i K^{\bb}I \rightarrow \widetilde{C}_{i-1} K^{\aa} I$ is given by its sylvan matrix, with entries

 \end{thm}

-This formula simplifies greatly for monomial ideals in three variables.
-The main results of this paper are Theorems~\ref{compendium0to1} and \ref{threevariabletheorem}, which express the sylvan matrix entries as a sum over lattice paths of weights that depend only on the number of specific Koszul complexes that lie along the corresponding lattice path, bypassing any computation of chain-link fences.
+In the three-variable case, the computation of chain-link fences can be bypassed, giving an expression of the entries as sums over lattice paths of weights that depend only on the number of certain Koszul complexes at degrees indexed by each path.
+These combinatorial formulas are given in Theorems~\ref{compendium0to1} and \ref{threevariabletheorem}.